things-to-do

 Things to do in malaga free 3

-A short ride west from Málaga's city centre takes you to one of the area's most rewarding cycling spots: the Guadalhorce Nature Reserve and its now-iconic "Funky Bridge".
+A short ride west from Malaga's city centre takes you to one of the area's most rewarding cycling spots: the Guadalhorce Nature Reserve and its now-iconic "Funky Bridge".

 This steel bridge connects the mainland to the Paraje Natural Desembocadura del Guadalhorce, a protected wetland where the river meets the Mediterranean.
 It's part of the Senda Litoral and EuroVelo 8 cycling routes, making it a favourite among locals for weekend rides and sunset walks.

+The route itself winds past Playa de la Misericordia, through quiet coastal paths lined with eucalyptus trees, before reaching the wetlands.
 More than 260 species have been spotted here, including flamingos, herons, and ospreys, all thriving among the lagoons and sand dunes.

-Bonus: Attend La Feria de Malaga ( Dressed up!)
+Attend La Feria de Malaga (Dressed Up)

 unusual things malaga 4

-This week-long celebration only comes around once a year and lasts a week, so timing this one is crucial.
-Expect fireworks, processions, pop-up discos and restaurants, and tons of rides to keep you distracted.
+We never miss the Feria de Malaga and usually end up going more than once each year.
+This week-long celebration only comes around once a year, so timing is crucial.
+Expect fireworks, processions, pop-up discos and restaurants, and tons of rides.

-If you're in Malaga in August but feel like a dress or a suit is a bit much, you can always rent one.
+This year, I bought a bright red Flamenco dress for the festival, and I loved it.
+If you feel like a dress or suit is a bit much, you can always rent one.
 Read my article to find out where to get an outfit for the feria.

 Unique Things to Do in Malaga at Night